menandmice/micetro_docs/guides/reference/free_trial_best_practices.rst

 Active Directory (AD) integration is not required if you're running Linux along with other non-Windows based DNS and DHCP services.
 However, if you would like to see how AD integration works with Micetro, Micetro Central must be installed on a Windows Server in your AD domain or forest.

 .. note::
-  You will need an Active Directory (AD) service account with DNS/DHCP administrative privileges (or read-only if preferable) to setup Micetro DNS/DHCP agents.
+  You will need an Active Directory (AD) service account with DNS/DHCP administrative privileges (or read-only if preferable) to set up Micetro DNS/DHCP agents.
 Micetro works by connecting to your current DNS and DHCP services and pulling that information into a centralized UI where you gain visibility and control.

-Micetro supports SSO and MFA with Active Diretory, Azure AD and Okta.
+Micetro supports SSO and MFA with Active Directory, Azure AD, and Okta.

 For more information on setting up accounts please see the documentation here.